thinkinglabs/thinkinglabs.github.io/_drafts/on-the-evilness-of-feature-branching-why-do-teams-use-feature-branches.md

 ## It allows us to work in isolation, therefore we are more productive

-When I first heart of this argument, I have to admit this sounded fair to me.
+When I first heard of this argument, I have to admit this sounded fair to me.
 But, then I started to think this through.
 Wait a minute, this is a local optimisation.